Read with us in 2021

 You are welcome to join our Racial Equity Book Club on Facebook.
-The reading calendar follows:
+Here’s what we are reading this year:

 In this brilliant book, Isabel Wilkerson gives us a masterful portrait of an unseen phenomenon in America as she explores, through an immersive, deeply researched narrative and stories about real people, how America today and throughout its history has been shaped by a hidden caste system, a rigid hierarchy of human rankings.

 Book Discussion: March 25, 2021 at 6 p.m.
 See the RSVP information on the Home Page under Calendar!

 At the age of 27, Sarah Valentine discovered that she was not, in fact, the white girl she had always believed herself to be.
 She learned the truth of her paternity: that her father was a black man.
 And she learned the truth about her own identity: mixed race.